History of Yemen in Timeline

 1986: South Yemen Civil War

-In 1986, thousands were killed in the South Yemen Civil War.
-President Ali Nasser Muhammad fled to the north.
+Thousands were killed in 1986 in the South Yemen Civil War.
+President Ali Nasser Muhammad fled to the north and was later sentenced to death for treason.
+A new government formed.

 According to the 1990 census, the number of Soqotri language speakers was 57,000.